uyuni-project/uyuni-docs/.github/pull_request_template.md

 # Target branches

-Which product version does this document apply to?
+Which product version does this PR apply to?

 - [ ] Manager-4.0
 - [ ] Manager-4.1